vimarsh244/ML4Sci_DeepLense_GSoC25/Q2_IdentifyingLenses/README.md

 AUC Score: 0.9762439291197965

-The loss is still decreasing and hasn't saturated so still room for better performance (can add more params to the model as well)
+The loss is still decreasing and hasn't saturated so still room for better performance (can use a larger model as well)